open-telemetry/opentelemetry-js-contrib/detectors/node/opentelemetry-resource-detector-gcp/README.md

 Resource detector for Google Cloud Platform.

+Compatible with OpenTelemetry JS API and SDK `1.0+`.

 ## Installation

 The GCP resource detector requires Node.JS 10+ due to a dependency on [`gcp-metadata`][] which uses features only available in Node.JS 10+.